 Remember, this information should be stored securely and used responsibly, respecting each other’s privacy.

-Pro Tip: A shared digital document or a physically pinned note in a common area can be useful to store these details.
+What to Do: A shared digital document or a physically pinned note in a common area can be useful for storing these details.

 Divide Chores Evenly